SOCIOECOLOGICAL NEUROSCIENCE LAB

 Picture

-Sydney Gilmore, First Year Medical Student
+Sydney Gilmore, Medical Student

 Sydney is a first-year medical student.
 She earned her Bachelor of Science in Biological Sciences from the University of Pittsburgh, where she pursued two different research focuses: investigating educational interventions to enhance early elementary mathematical skills and exploring potential biomarkers to predict treatment responses to immune checkpoint therapy in head and neck squamous cell carcinomas.
 Sydney’s current interests center on understanding how internalized resource availability can shape the experience of pain.
 Outside of the lab, she enjoys painting, crocheting, hiking, and traveling.